-AMC Moving from Delaware as Corporations Exit
+AMC Moving From Delaware as Corporations Exit

 In response, Delaware lawmakers are pushing legislative reforms to retain and attract businesses.
 A bill passed unanimously by the state Senate seeks to revise how deals between corporate leaders and major shareholders are evaluated.
 The bill now heads to the House of Representatives and, if approved, will be sent to Democratic Gov. Matt Meyer, who supports the effort.

-But critics of Delaware say the state’s legal apparatus has fully embraced a DEI-based approach to the law and that won’t change soon.
+But critics of Delaware say the state's legal apparatus has fully embraced a DEI-based approach to the law and that will not change soon.

 Last year, former Attorney General William Barr writing in the Wall Street Journal lambasted the state for embracing far-left environmental, social, and governance policies and attempting to push them on corporations.